tvmaly/go-htmlemailer/README.md

 This is a very simple email module you can use to send html based emails.

-I include an example email template that is used with the test.
+I include an example html email template you can adapt for your site for email signups.

 Please note, in order to use Mailgun, you will need the keys you were issued by Mailgun and